kejek/FindAccessCodes/README.md

 # FindAccessCodes
 Google Code Challenge
 A coworker was invited to take the google code challenge, and we all brainstormed together to develop this solution.
-This was a collabrotive effort, not a solo venture - all of us partipated in this solution.
+This was a collabrotive effort, not a solo venture - all of us participated in this solution.

 **Note - This code was able to pass the challenge **

 **Full Problem**

 Find the Access Codes

 In order to destroy Commander Lambda's LAMBCHOP doomsday device, you'll need access to it.
 But the only door leading to the LAMBCHOP chamber is secured with a unique lock system whose number of passcodes changes daily.
 Commander Lambda